 Q: Why are “statutes” connected with “commandments” in v.5-6?

 A: The OT Covenant included commandments whose requirements could not be met without properly observing the rituals, observances and sacrifices detailed in God’s Word.
-“Commandments” provide the requirement, “statues” specify how to carry it out.
+“Commandments” provide the requirement, “statutes” specify how to carry it out.

 Q: What is the personal effect when a believer does not keep His Word?